pyeventsourcing/eventsourcing/README.md

         return self.repository.get(dog_id)
 ```

-Define event-sourced aggregates with the library's `Aggregate` base class.
+Define event-sourced aggregates with the `Aggregate` class.
 Use the `@event` decorator to specify aggregate events from method signatures.
 Aggregate events are triggered when decorated methods are called.